 Please note that you must earn an average of 2.0 GPA or better in mechanical engineering required courses, in addition to meeting the Institute requirement of a 2.0 GPA or better for graduation.
 Seniors with GPAs of 3.5 or better may take certain graduate courses as electives with approval from the departmental adviser.

-Students pursuing a BS in Mechanical Engineering may complete this minor by taking the 5 courses in place of the ME, technical, and non-technical electives available in the program.
+You can receive a minor in nuclear sciences and engineering, which we offer in collaboration with the Department of Applied Physics.
+Students pursuing a BS in Mechanical Engineering may complete this minor by appropriately taking the five courses in place of the ME, Free, and/or Humanities electives available in the program.

 The Department of Mechanical & Aerospace Engineering offers a minor in mechanical engineering for students in other majors.
 Please consult with your major academic advisor to understand how these courses may apply to the electives in your degree.